 b.
 Safety lines, of an approved type should be

-properly worn and secured with manila rope.
+properly worn and secured with ropes of sufficient strength.

 Rubber-soled shoes with grip-type bottom

 should be worn.

 be limited to a safe amount so that balance

 d.
 Do not work on roof when wet or snow-covered.

 tile patterns at edges, hips, ridges, and other

 and amount of lap of each type piece prior to the

 removal, as well as length, width, and thickness

 2. For safety of the personnel, keep the deck clear of